knalli/task-worker/task-producer/README.md

 * and finally a service gateway which transforms each invocation into a message.

 In a nutshell:

-1. Invoking the service lets Spring Integration create a new message onto the channel.
+1. Invoking the service letsSpring Integration create a new message onto the channel.
 2. The message on this channel will be send via the AMQP gateway right to RabbitMQ.
 3. When a corresponding reply message is available via AMQP, the result will be available.